Unity-Technologies/FPSSample/Documentation/Animation.md

 #### Playable Graph
-The playable praph is the backend for animation features like TimeLine and the Animator Controller.
+The playable graph is the backend for animation features like TimeLine and the Animator Controller.
 When you use these a playable graph is created in the background.
 Playable graphs can also be constructed and managed through code using the Playable API, which is what we do.